Fighting For Victims Of Identity Theft

 Theft of personal and financial information is one of the most lucrative crimes that one can commit.
 It seems that every few months, millions of Americans have their information stolen in massive data breaches.
 Others are targeted through phishing and other online scams.

 If you have been a victim of identity theft, you are not alone and you are not to blame.
-Unfortunately, your bank or financial institution may try to hold you responsible for the crimes a criminal has committed using your information.
+Unfortunately, your financial institution may try to hold you responsible for the crimes a criminal has committed using your information.

 In order to protect yourself from being victimized twice, you need a strong legal advocate on your side.
 At Hays Cauley, P.C., we have more than 25 years of combined experience fighting for people just like you.